Primary care: “I don’t continue like this. I can’t take good care of my patients ”| Society

 If the doctors are asphyxiated, the situation of the nurses (the group usually calls itself female) is no better.
 Diego Ayuso, secretary general of the General Council of Nursing, assures that the templates are “exhausted and burned out.”
 The sector has been demanding more professionals for years: “In Spain there is one nurse for every 2,500 citizens, when the average in Europe is one for every 1,000.
 If this overwhelms you in an ordinary situation, in a pandemic it is impossible to cope: the monitoring of chronic patients, home visits, health education, cures, vaccination, testing, monitoring of infections are added … “.

 Encarna (not her real name, since she prefers to remain anonymous), a 53-year-old nurse, assures that she starts the day with spirits, but that she comes home “burst”.
 “It is not only the workload, it is the nuisance, we learn about the protocols sometimes from the press.
-Sometimes your work is not recognized burns more than the work itself ”, he assures.
+Sometimes your work not being recognized burns more than your work itself, ”he says.
 During the pandemic, he had to ask for sick leave because the anxiety and stress of a busy schedule caused him “respiratory problems and tremendous pain.”
 “I am very tired of my profession.
 Tired, tired, ”she repeats.

 67 years and seven guards 24 hours a month